invoiceninja/invoiceninja/README.md

 ### Deleveloper Notes

 * If you make any changes to the JavaScript files you need to run grunt to create the built files.
 See Gruntfile.js for more details.
 * The lookup tables are cached in memory (ie, Currencies, Timezones, Languages, etc).
-If you a record to the database you need to clear the cache by uncommenting Cache::flush() in app/routes.php.
+If you add a record to the database you need to clear the cache by uncommenting Cache::flush() in app/routes.php.
 * If you run into any composer errors try running composer dump-autoload.

 ### Ubuntu Notes